Fine-Tuning

 Create a fine-tuning job

-1. Job details — Name and describe the job.
+1. Job Details — Name and describe the job, then select a fine-tuning method:

-3. Select model — Choose a base model for fine-tuning.
+3. Select Model — Choose a base model to build upon.

 Monitor training progress

-Each job has a summary page that displays:
+Each job has a summary page with the following sections:

 Deploy a fine-tuned model

 After a job completes, deploy the resulting model for inference directly from the job summary page.
-Deployment details — including status, deployment ID, and history — appear in the job summary.
+Existing deployments and their statuses appear in the Deployment Details table at the bottom of the summary.

 Demote a deployment